Theatre Production BA (Hons) – 2019 entry

 The University will assess your fee status.
 If you are unsure whether you are likely to be considered a home, EU or overseas student for fees purposes, the UKCISA website offers more information.

-- Safety equipment and/or uniform: £80 approx. - Show blacks and PPE
+- Safety equipment and/or uniform: £80 approximately - Show blacks and personal protective equipment (PPE).

 How to apply

 Learn how to apply for an undergraduate course, see details about the UCAS application process and determine the steps you need to take if you receive an offer to study.